Leave Site

 When can Restorative Justice be used?

 Restorative justice can be used in a variety of situations from anti-social behaviour to the most serious of crimes.
-It can be used at any stage of the criminal justice process.
+It is available for any crime type, however long ago the incident occurred.
+It can take place once the court process is complete or once an outcome has been decided.

 There are three basic requirements that must be met before communication can take place: